 Tonga electricity business-as-usual projection

-Data from the TERM was compared to data received from TPL’s annual reports in order to determine the best projection scenarios for all of Tonga, recognizing that the largest growth is predicted to occur on Tongatapu.
+Data from the TERM were compared to data received from TPL’s annual reports in order to determine the best projection scenarios for all of Tonga, recognising that the largest growth is predicted to occur on Tongatapu.
 The energy billed and peak demand for each of Tonga’s four island groups is shown in Table 6.
-As more remote islands are electrified populations may shift on those islands as young adults may choose to move closer to family or new businesses may start in those remote island areas (e.g., tourism or resorts with access to power).
-Not knowing what the future holds for each of the islands a general projection was made based on total population growth.
-Historical data shows fluctuations in billed energy at the customer level with a -6.72% change from June 2009 to June 2010 and a 7.53% increase from June 2015 to June 2016, as shown in Table 7.
+As more remote islands are electrified, populations may shift on those islands, as young adults may choose to move closer to family or new businesses may start in those remote island areas (e.g. tourism or resorts with access to power).
+Not knowing what the future holds for each of the islands, a general projection was made, based on total population growth.
+Historical data shows fluctuations in billed energy at the customer level with a ₋6.72% change from June 2009 to June 2010 and a 7.53% increase from June 2015 to June 2016, as shown in Table 7.
 Projections in the TERM indicate an estimate of projected growth by 2020 of 28% from 2010 consumption levels.